awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-frequently-asked-questions-faq.md

 Data transfer allowances for Lightsail managed databases are the same in all regions\.

 **How does my data transfer allowance work for instances?**
-Beyond the free data transfer IN and between instances, every single Lightsail plan also includes a healthy amount of free data transfer OUT\.
-For example, using the least expensive Lightsail bundle you can send up to 1 TB of data to and from the internet within the month, at no extra charge\.
-Your data transfer allowance resets every month, and you can consume it whenever you need within the month\.
+Every Lightsail instance plan includes a data transfer allowance\.
+For example, using the $3\.50 USD per month plan, your instance can send to the internet and receive from the internet up to 1 TB of data each month, at no extra charge\.
+Your data transfer allowance resets every month, and your instance can consume it whenever it needs to within the month\.
-If you delete your instance early and create another one, the free data transfer allowance is shared between the two instances\.
-Data transfer overages above the free allowance are charged at $0\.09 USD/GB\.
+After your instance reaches its data transfer allowance for the month, data transfer out to the internet is billed starting at $0\.09 USD per GB depending on the AWS Region in which your instance is located\.
+If you delete your instance and create another one in the same month, in the same AWS Region, the free data transfer allowance is shared between the two instances\.

 **What does Lightsail DNS management cost?**
 DNS management is free within Lightsail\.
 You can create up to 3 DNS zones and as many records as you want for each DNS zone\.
 You also get a monthly allowance of 3 million DNS queries per month to your zones\.
 Beyond your first 3 million queries in a month, you are charged $0\.40 USD per 1 million DNS queries\.